Review by CJ

 The end credits scene for Guardians of the Galaxy holds a special place in my heart as I love the film in which the character who appears features.
 Anyone who has seen the end credits sequence is judging me right now.
 I accept that.

-Overall Guardians of the Galaxy is my favourite of the non-Avengers Marvel Cinematic Universe films and is in the top three of all Marvel Cinematic Universe films.
+Overall Guardians of the Galaxy is my favourite of the non-Avengers Marvel Cinematic Universe films and is in the top three of all MCU films.
 If you enjoy the humour found in MCU films and want more then Guardians of the Galaxy is definitely something you need to see.

 “Well he don’t know talkin’ good like me and you, so his vocabulistics is limited to “I” and “am” and “Groot,” exclusively in that order.”